kmk2977/kmk2977/README.md

 ###  About Me in 30 Secs
 - 👩🏻‍💻 Gamer by Passion
 - 📊 Transition to data since **January 2022**
-- 📝 Taught myself SQL, Python , R and Tableau
+- 📝 Taught myself SQL, Python , R , Power BI and Tableau

 ### ⚡️ Currently ⚡️